appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 <dd>

 Sets a maximum/latest date allowed to be selected with the widget.
+With **JS** enabled, this property accepts [ISO 8601 date string](https://www.iso.org/iso-8601-date-and-time-format.html) values.

 </dd>